skrub-data/skrub/doc/modules/default_wrangling/table_vectorizer.rst

 models.

 Parsing is handled internally by running a |Cleaner| on the input data.
-Note that in this  case numerical values are always converted to ``float32`` (whereas the default |Cleaner| behavior is to keep the original datatype): this is to ensure that the numerical dtype (including that of the missing values) is consistent for the downstream methods.
+Note that in this  case numeric values are always converted to ``float32`` (whereas the default |Cleaner| behavior is to keep the original datatype): this is to ensure that the numeric dtype (including that of the missing values) is consistent for the downstream methods.
 For most applications, ``float32`` has a sufficient precision, and reduces the memory footprint of the resulting features.